Explore the Guide

 - Ongoing support throughout the build and closing process

-- Guidance leading up to move-in and after closing
+- Support leading up to move-in and after closing

 Knowing what comes next helps the experience feel steady and predictable.